martijnboland/appoints-api-node/README.md

 }
 ```

-We now have one appointment stored in the database.
-The GET request for '/appointments' returns all our appointments:
+The appointment is stored in the database and a GET request for ```/appointments``` returns all our appointments:

 ```json
 {